-A brown, non-colonial (unitary or 'solitary') sea squirt up to 20 cm tall, attached by a small flat holdfast at the base of a narrow stalk, and with two siphons close together at the free end.
+A brown, non-colonial (unitary or 'solitary') sea squirt up to 20 cm tall, attached by a small flat holdfast at the base of a narrow stalk, and with two siphons close together at the free end (GB NNSS, 2023h).
 The surface is tough and leathery, with folds and swellings.
-The siphons show dark brown stripes when open (GB NNSS).
+The siphons show dark brown stripes when open (GB NNSS, 2023h).

-It attaches to solid surfaces in shallow water, especially in harbours and marinas but also on wrecks and natural rock bottoms.
-It is a large organism that can achieve high densities and did prove to be a severe nuisance to long-line mussel farming in eastern Canada until replaced by other invasive species, however, this species has not been noted as a problem to aquaculture in the UK to date.
+Styela clava always attaches to hard substrate in shallow water, especially in harbours and marinas but also on natural rocks, stones and shells (Lützen, 1998.
+It is a large organism that can achieve high densities and has proved to be a nuisance to long-line mussel farming in eastern Canada (Locke et al., 2007).